lprat/timeline_Winmemory/Readme.md

   - YaraMalConf: Yara Malconf rule detected in memory, more informations in field "MalwareInfo"
   - ProcMalfind: Vol malfind found
   - PeInjected: Pe in memory, more informations in field "MalwareInfo"
+  - PeImpScan: Pe impscan, more informations in field "PEImpScan"
   - DllSuspect: Dll with path or name suspect
   - NetUse: Process use network
   - MutantUse: Process use mutant